 Mentoring Artists for Women’s Art encourages and supports the intellectual and creative development of women in the visual arts by providing an ongoing forum for education and critical dialogue.

-Printed event programs are available in the participating artist-run centres and exhibition spaces and online here.
+Printed event programs are available in the participating artist-run centres and exhibition spaces.
 For further information about the symposium and access to a preferred rate at the Marlborough Hotel ($85) please contact Lindsey Bond, Program Coordinator: programs(at)mawa(dot)ca, p: 204.949.9490